Canon 77D vs Nikon D5500

 The 77D is a recent model that features in the current product line-up of Canon.
 In contrast, the D5500 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D5500 was succeeded by the Nikon D5600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 77D vs Nikon D5500

 So how do things add up?
-Is there a clear favorite between the Canon 77D and the Nikon D5500?
+Which of the two cameras – the Canon 77D or the Nikon D5500 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.